De'Andre Hunter: Atlanta Hawks (2019–2025)

 On June 20, 2019, Hunter was drafted by the Los Angeles Lakers with the fourth overall pick in the 2019 NBA draft, then traded to the New Orleans Pelicans in the Anthony Davis trade, and then again to the Atlanta Hawks along with Solomon Hill for picks Nos.
 8, 17, and 35 in the 2019 NBA draft.
-On July 7, 2019, the Atlanta Hawks announced that they had signed Hunter.
-On October 24, 2019, Hunter made his NBA debut, starting in a 117–100 win over the Detroit Pistons and finishing with 14 points and two rebounds.
+On July 7, the Atlanta Hawks announced that they had signed Hunter.
+On October 24, Hunter made his NBA debut, starting in a 117–100 win over the Detroit Pistons and finishing with 14 points and two rebounds.

 Hunter began the 2020–21 season in the starting lineup for the Hawks.

-On January 24, 2021, Hunter recorded a then career high of 33 points against the Milwaukee Bucks.
-On February 7, 2021, the Hawks announced that Hunter would undergo arthroscopic surgery on his right knee and would be out for an extended period of time.
+On January 24, 2021, Hunter recorded a then-career-high of 33 points against the Milwaukee Bucks.
+On February 7, the Hawks announced that Hunter would undergo arthroscopic surgery on his right knee and would be out for an extended period of time.
 Going into the All-Star break, Hunter posted averages of 17.2 points per game and 5.4 rebounds per game, leading to the NBA naming him to the Rising Stars roster.
-On June 9, 2021, the Hawks announced that Hunter would undergo surgery to repair a torn right meniscus and would be out for the rest of the season.
+On June 9, the Hawks announced that Hunter would undergo surgery to repair a torn meniscus in his right knee and would be out for the rest of the season.

-On April 26, 2022, Hunter scored a career high of 35 points and grabbed 11 rebounds.
+On April 26, 2022, Hunter scored a career-high of 35 points and grabbed 11 rebounds.
 Despite his effort, the Hawks would lose the game 97–94 against the Miami Heat, eliminating them from the playoffs in five games.

 On October 17, 2022, Hunter agreed on a four-year, $95 million contract extension with the Hawks.
 On January 13, 2023, Hunter scored 26 points on a career-high six three-pointers made in a 113–111 win over the Indiana Pacers.

-On January 27, 2025, Hunter scored a career-high 35 points in a 100–92 loss to the Minnesota Timberwolves.
+On January 27, 2025, Hunter matched his career-high of 35 points in a 100–92 loss to the Minnesota Timberwolves.

-Cleveland Cavaliers (2025–present)
+Cleveland Cavaliers (2025–2026)

 On February 6, 2025, Hunter was traded to the Cleveland Cavaliers in exchange for Caris LeVert, Georges Niang, three second round picks, and two pick swaps.
+He made 27 appearances (five starts) for Cleveland over the remainder of the season, posting averages of 14.3 points, 4.2 rebounds, and 1.3 assists.

 On November 8, 2025, in a 128-122 win over the Chicago Bulls, Hunter received extensive media coverage for a play where he crossed over Josh Giddey, causing Giddey to fall to the floor, and then finished with a two-handed dunk over Patrick Williams in the third quarter of the game.
 Hunter finished the game with 29 points on 10-for-16 shooting, making 4-8 three-point attempts.
+He made 43 appearances (including 23 starts) for the Cavaliers during the 2025–26 NBA season, averaging 14.0 points, 4.2 rebounds, and 2.1 assists.